tranlynhathao/tranlynhathao/README.md

                                          .-/+ossossososso+/-.
 ```

 👋 Greetings!
-My name is Tran Ly Nhat Hao, and I hail from the picturesque province of Tay Ninh in Vietnam.
+My name is Tran Ly Nhat Hao, and I hail from Tay Ninh in Vietnam.
 Currently, I am in my freshman year at the esteemed VNUHCM - University of Science.<br><br>❤️‍🔥 I am actively seeking opportunities in the fields of Software Engineering and Machine Learning.
 My goal is to leverage my expertise in programming, project management, and creativity to make meaningful contributions in a professional sphere.<br><br>📘 For inquiries or collaboration opportunities, please feel free to reach out to me via email at haotran04022005@gmail.com or connect with me on LinkedIn under the name Tran Ly Nhat Hao.<br><!-- <br>💻 You can also explore more about me and my endeavors on my personal website.<br> --> <br>Thank you for considering me for any potential opportunities, and I look forward to connecting with you soon.

 ## 🌐 Socials: